 Viewed once is a place you have only seen or been to once, and description relies on a third party to help you learn about it.
 You might have heard of the mythical pond’s location, but only in folk tales and legends and a poorly drawn map.

 Finally, a false location simply doesn’t exist.
 Either you’ve been lied too about its location or you saw an illusion and thought it was a real place.
 When you try to teleport there you are just asking for bad things to happen to you!

 Rolling On The Table

-Depending on the familiarity that you have with the object, the DM will roll on the teleporting table to see what will happen.
+Depending on the familiarity that you have with the target object, the DM will roll on the teleporting table to see what will happen.
 The dice rolling is a D100, and you have a much higher chance of getting an ‘on target’ roll by knowing more about where you are teleporting.
-If you are very familiar with the target or know of a teleportation circle, then the chances for failure are non-existent.
+If you are very familiar with the target or know of a teleportation circle and its sigil sequence, then the chances for failure are non-existent.

 However, the less you know about a target, the greater the chance you will have a mishap happen.
 Here are some teleportation mishaps that can happen to both your party and the objects that you are teleporting, according to the spell description.